misesdev/bitcoin-tx-lib/README.md

 #### Transaction P2PKH

-**Currently, P2PKH and P2PWKH transaction types are not accepted, even though they are recognized and handled automatically by the Transaction class.**
+Currently, only P2PKH and P2WPKH transaction types are accepted.
+The Transaction class recognizes and processes them automatically.

 ```typescript
     import { ECPairKey, Transaction } from 'bitcoin-tx-lib'